-The following documents have been prepared to help exporters and importers to make full use of AANZFTA.
-They contain practical advice on how to find tariff commitments and Rules of Origin (ROO) requirements for individual products.
+The following document has been prepared to help exporters and importers to make use of AANZFTA.
+It contains practical advice on how to find tariff commitments and Rules of Origin (ROO) requirements for individual products.

 The document also explains the requirement to obtain Certificates of Origin (CoO) from authorised bodies to claim preferential tariff treatment, the information required for CoO, as well as arrangements for authorising bodies to issue CoO under AANZFTA.

 For businesses exporting to Indonesia, it is important to note that the certification requirements for trade in goods are different.